macedigital/express-xml-bodyparser/README.md

 xmlparser.regexp = /^text\/xml$/i;
 ````

-Doing so, will allow you to restrict xml parsing to custom mime-types only.
+Doing so, will allow you to restrict XML parsing to custom mime-types only.
 Thanks to @ophentis for the suggestion.
 Just make sure your regular expression actually matches mime-types you're interested in.
 The feature is available since version v0.0.5.